 We hiked a fairly flat 7 km along the contour path to our turning upwards on a path heading the top of the escarpment, via the Organ Pipes Pass.

 From here to the top is a 5-km each way out-and-back with 1000 m of climb, so if you are really tired you could miss this extension out.
-Since we would be returning here we left one heavy rucksack hidden near this junction to save us carrying it up and down for no reason.
+Since we would be returning here we left one heavy rucksack hidden near this junction to save us from carrying it up and down for no reason.